le-phuong-anh/JS-sprint/README.md

       </a>
     </p>

-  > To see if you successfully installed Node.js, open terminal in Mac or Command Prompt in Windows and type `node -v`.
+  > To see if you successfully installed Node.js, open terminal in Mac or Command Prompt in Windows
+  > type `node -v`.
 You should see the log says `v12.3.4` or whatever version your Node.js is.
   <img alt="node-v" src="./node-v.png"/>

 2. **Create JS file**